-- 418. Consistent with the Temporary Employees' Agreement attached hereto, a provisional appointee who accepts appointment to a promotive position from a regular eligible list shall have his/her salary in the promotive appointment based on the salary in his/her regular civil service next lowest rank position from which s/he gained promotive eligibility, except as herein provided. - 419.
-If the following conditions are met, the salary in the promotive appointment shall be not less than the salary received under provisional appointment: - 420. a.
-That the employee was serving under permanent provisional appointment for at least six (6) months immediately prior to accepting such regular promotive appointment. - 421. b.
-That the employee received a salary above the entrance rate of the compensation schedule in the permanent limited tenure appointment. - 422. c.
-That if the salary steps in the provisional class and the regular promotional class do not match, the employee shall be advanced to the salary step in the compensation schedule nearest that received in the provisional appointment. - d.
+443. Consistent with the Temporary Employees' Agreement attached hereto, a provisional appointee who accepts appointment to a promotive position from a regular eligible list shall have the employee's salary in the promotive appointment based on the salary in the employee's regular civil service next lowest rank position from which the employee gained promotive eligibility, except as herein provided.

+- 444. If the following conditions are met, the salary in the promotive appointment shall be not less than the salary received under provisional appointment: - 445. a.
+That the employee was serving under permanent provisional appointment for at least six (6) months immediately prior to accepting such regular promotive appointment. - 446. b.
+That the employee received a salary above the entrance rate of the compensation schedule in the permanent limited tenure appointment. - 447. c.
+That if the salary steps in the provisional class and the regular promotional class do not match, the employee shall be advanced to the salary step in the compensation schedule nearest that received in the provisional appointment. - 448. d.
 Further increments in the compensation schedule in the regular promotive class shall be based on the date of permanent appointment to the regular promotional appointment.